mikitosina1/migraine_diary/README.md

 TODO:
 - add user possibility to add meds, triggers, symptoms
 - add verification of existing meds, triggers, symptoms
-- think about ending button in a list of attacks
+- finish filter in the list of attacks